MiniFate/MiniFate/chapters/at_a_glance.md

 ## Fate Dice

 A Fate die is a six-sided die where two sides show "+1", two sides show "-1", and two sides show "0".
-They are always rolled eight at a time, four by a player and four by the GM.
+For any single roll, four dice are thrown and the results added together.

 ## Rolls